Skip to Content

 It’s a real book-lovers’ paradise, with books piled high everywhere you look and woodburner in winter, original stained-glass windows and lots of comfy nooks.

-Leakey's bookshop, a must-visit in Inverness
+Leakey's Bookshop, a must-visit in Inverness

 Leakey’s bookshop